mchmarny/tweet-provider/README.md

 export T_ACCESS_SECRET="***"
 ```

-### GCP CLI

-If you don't already have `gcloud`, you can find instructions on how to download and install the GCP SDK [here](https://cloud.google.com/sdk/)

 ## Setup

 ### Build Container Image

-Cloud Run uses container images so let's start bu building one....
+Cloud Run runs container images.
+To build one we are going to use the included [Dockerfile](./Dockerfile) and submit the build job to Cloud Build using [bin/image](./bin/image) script.

-> PS. you can review each one of the provided scripts for complete gcloud command
+> PS. you can review each one of the provided scripts for complete commands

 ```shell
 bin/image